 · Helps rid the body of toxins and waste products

 · Promotes the body’s ability to heal itself

 Find out more about the benefits of massage therapy.

-Types of massages offered at the Family Fitness Center.
+Types of massages offered at the Camden Clark Health and Wellness Center.

-Read about the Family Fitness Center’s two licensed massage therapists: Amber Spencer
+Read about the Camden Clark Health and Wellness Center’s two licensed massage therapists: Amber Spencer

 Massage rates and packages.